-What is Unit Testing in Software Engineering
+What are the types of testing in Software Engineering

-Unit Testing in Software Engineering : Unit testing is a software testing technique that focuses on evaluating individual units or components of a software application in isolation.
+Unit Testing in Software Engineering: Unit testing is a software testing technique that focuses on evaluating individual units or components of a software application in isolation.
 In software engineering, a “unit” typically refers to the smallest testable part of an application, such as a function, method, or class.
 Unit testing aims to verify that these individual units of code work correctly and produce the expected results when given specific inputs.

 Regression testing is a type of software testing that aims to verify that recent changes or new code in a software application have not adversely affected the existing functionality.
 It ensures that the new code additions or modifications do not introduce new defects or issues in the software.
 The primary goal of regression testing is to catch and prevent software regressions, which are unintended side effects or bugs introduced as a result of code changes.